 Sex And Love

-When a college student I wrote a poem with those words: “Is it fashion, copulation without the passion,” rather curious about whether people had sex because it was the thing to do or rather because it was a way to express one’s feelings.
+When I was a college student, I wrote a poem with those words: “Is it fashion, copulation without the passion,” rather curious about whether people had sex because it was the thing to do or rather because it was a way to express one’s feelings.
 At the time I was unsure as to why I had sex when I did.

 My youth was wrought with inner chaos and confusion.
 My mom used to say if a man even looked my way, I was ready to go anywhere he asked me to go.